R-Millager/asr4csd/python_for_asr_tutorial_day4.md

 >
 > 1. Visit [https://huggingface.co/pyannote/speaker-diarization](https://huggingface.co/pyannote/speaker-diarization)
 > 2. Click **"Access repository"**
-> 3. Accept the terms and conditions
+> 3. Accept the terms and conditions.
+You will need to enter some personal information (i.e., affiliation, website, data type).
 >
 > Without this, the model download will fail, even if you have a valid token.